with Stephanie Bullen

 What are some of the different ways I can use extracts in recipes?

 For more recipes featuring our extracts, visit our Extracts product page and browse through the extract flavors.
-For any extract that has a published recipe, there will be a Recipes tab on that extract's product page.
+Select any extract and scroll down to see recipes that use that product.
+Have more extract questions?
+Contact us at firstname.lastname@example.org.